-The management group at Ratos consists of the CEO, two deputy CEOs, head of Corporate Communications and one Investment Director.
+The management group at Ratos consisted at the beginning of 2016 of the CEO, two deputy CEOs, Head of Corporate Communications and two Investment Directors.
+In conjunction with changes in the organisation, the management group at the beginning of 2017 consisted of the CEO, two Investment Directors and the CFO.
 The role of the management group is to prepare and implement strategies, manage corporate governance and organisational issues and monitor Ratos's financial development and Ratos's sustainability programme.

-Development of events in the companies as well as updating of ongoing investment processes are dealt with at weekly meetings in a broader group comprising the CEO, deputy CEOs, people responsible for companies, CFO, the head of Sustainability, Debt Manager and the head of Corporate Communications.
+Development of events in the companies as well as updating of ongoing investment processes are dealt with at weekly meetings in a broader group comprising primarily the CEO and the Investment organisation.

-Ideas for acquisitions are analysed by the investment organisation together with the CEO and are also discussed in an internal newinvestment group, whose main role is to provide feedback on bids made by Ratos in connection with investment processes.
+Ideas for acquisitions are analysed by the investment organisation and discussed in an internal new-investment group, whose main role is to provide feedback on bids made by Ratos in connection with investment processes.
 After completion of due diligence a basis for decision is sent to Ratos's Board ahead of a decision regarding a possible investment.
 (Read more about the development model in the section Ratos as owner).